Schabolon/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning/paper/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning.typ

 #pagebreak()

-// TODO at some places switch quantum computer with QC = Introduction and Motivation
+= Introduction and Motivation
 The quantum computing market is expected to grow from USD 866 million in 2023 to USD 4.375 million in 2030 @QuantumComputingMarket2023.
 Quantum computing is especially promising in the fields of simulations, drug development and cybersecurity @emilioCurrentStatusNext2022.
 Despite these positive prognoses, current quantum computers are still called Noisy Intermediate-Scale Quantum (NISQ) devices due to the high error and noise rates @preskillQuantumComputingNISQ2018.
-Current quantum computers are provided as cloud based services to the user by startups such as Rigetti @RigettiQuantumComputing2024 or IonQ @CompareQuantumSystems2024 and tech giants like IBM @IBMQuantum2024, Microsoft @AzureQuantumQuantum2024 or Amazon @CloudQuantumComputing2024.
+Current quantum computers (QCs) are provided as cloud based services to the user by startups such as Rigetti @RigettiQuantumComputing2024 or IonQ @CompareQuantumSystems2024 and tech giants like IBM @IBMQuantum2024, Microsoft @AzureQuantumQuantum2024 or Amazon @CloudQuantumComputing2024.
 These services are mainly aimed at academics and researchers.
 As a first step for using such a cloud-based quantum computer, a user account needs to be registered.
 Afterwards, the user develops the quantum circuit (e.g. in IBM's Qiskit @Qiskit2024), uploads the quantum circuit and can choose a backend to execute the circuit on.
-In a next step, the request gets scheduled and executed on the quantum computer.
+In a next step, the request gets scheduled and executed on the QC.
 Finally, results are sent back to the user.
 #figure(
   image("images/quantum-based-cloud-provider-trust-left-to-right.svg"),